phetsims/example-sim/README.md

 NOTE: This repository has dependencies on other repositories.
 Those repositories much be checked out as siblings to this repository in your directory structure.
 See package.json for a list of dependencies.
-Here is a list of clone commands you can run to check out this example sim all of the dependencies:
+Here is a list of clone commands you can run to check out this example sim and all of its dependencies:
 ```
 git clone https://github.com/phetsims/example-sim.git
 git clone https://github.com/phetsims/assert.git